 Carers are people who, without payment, provide help and support to a family member, friend or neighbour who cannot manage on their own due to physical or mental illness, disability, substance misuse or frailty brought on by old age.

-Caring roles can include administering medication, lifting and handling, personal or emotional care.
+Caring roles can include administering medication, lifting and handling and personal or emotional care.
 Carers should not be confused with paid care workers, care assistants or with volunteer care workers.

-A “Young Carer” is defined as being below 18, who carries out significant caring tasks and by so doing, shoulders a level of responsibility for another person which is inappropriate for their age.
+A “Young Carer” is defined as a person under 18 who carries out significant caring tasks and by doing so, shoulders a level of responsibility for another person which is inappropriate for their age.

 This situation often arises when parents who have long term conditions are not offered appropriate help and support, although it is a fact that most children of disabled or sick parents do not have to take on such responsible caring roles.

-The person receiving care may, or may not be registered at the Carer’s Practice.
-When this situation arises, because the Practice will not be always be able to ascertain that the Carer / Patient relationship has ceased, the Carer may be asked to re-confirm their Carer status.
+The person receiving care may not be registered at the Carer’s Practice.
+When this situation arises, because the Practice will not be always be able to ascertain that the Carer/Patient relationship has ceased, the Carer may be asked to re-confirm their Carer status.

 It is important to estimate the total number of Carers within the Practice Catchment Area.

-Monkseaton Medical Centre is likely to have 900 carers with over 300 of them caring for > 20 hours/week
+Monkseaton Medical Centre is likely to have 900 carers with over 300 of them caring for over 20 hours/week

 The objective of this Protocol is to ensure that all Carers registered with the Practice are identified and referred to Adult Care Services.